Dispute Terminology

 ---|---|

-| Refers to registration of IP that already exists. |
+IMPROPER_REGISTRATION | Refers to registration of IP that already exists. |

-Examples (non-exhaustive): Territory, Channels of Distribution, Expiration, Irrevocable, Attribution, Derivatives, Limitations on Creation of Derivatives, Commercial Use, Sublicensable, Non-Transferable, Restriction on Cross-Platform Use | Refers to improper use of an IP Asset across multiple items (examples on the left).
+IMPROPER_USAGE Examples (non-exhaustive): Territory, Channels of Distribution, Expiration, Irrevocable, Attribution, Derivatives, Limitations on Creation of Derivatives, Commercial Use, Sublicensable, Non-Transferable, Restriction on Cross-Platform Use | Refers to improper use of an IP Asset across multiple items (examples on the left).
 These items can be found in more detail in the 💊 Programmable IP License (PIL) legal document. |

-| Refers to missing payments associated with an IP. |
+IMPROPER_PAYMENT | Refers to missing payments associated with an IP. |

-No-Hate | Refers to "No-Hate", "Suitable-for-All-Ages", "No-Drugs-or-Weapons" and "No-Pornography".
+CONTENT_STANDARDS_VIOLATION Examples: No-Hate, Suitable-for-All-Ages, No-Drugs-or-Weapons, No-Pornography | Refers to “No-Hate”, “Suitable-for-All-Ages”, “No-Drugs-or-Weapons” and “No-Pornography”.
 These items can be found in more detail in the 💊 Programmable IP License (PIL) legal document. |

 Dispute Process Flow